csorbakristof/ultetestervezo/app/prompting/specification.md

 # Specification for the planting designer

 This is the specification for an application which helps an individual to design their garden: the garden has predefined area (beds, rows) which can contain one plant at a time.
+The application helps to design the planting in terms of locat## Temporal Garden Management

+### Week-based Navigation
+The Garden View provides comprehensive time navigation allowing users to move through the growing season:

+#### Navigation Controls
+- **Week Display**: Current week prominently displayed in header (Week 1-52)
+- **Previous/Next Buttons**: Arrow buttons for sequential week navigation
+- **Direct Week Input**: Number input field for jumping to specific weeks
+- **Boundary Protection**: Navigation controls disabled at year boundaries (weeks 1 and 52)
+- **Visual Feedback**: Disabled states clearly indicated for boundary weeks

+#### Time-based Garden Visualization
+- **Dynamic Plant Display**: Plants appear/disappear based on their active growing periods
+- **Current Week Context**: Only plants within their planting timeframe are visible
+- **Temporal Accuracy**: Garden representation reflects actual planting schedules
+- **Season Overview**: Navigation provides "time-lapse" view of garden throughout the year

+### Planting Period Management
+- **Automatic Calculation**: Planting periods calculated from current week + plant growth duration
+- **Overlap Prevention**: System blocks conflicting plantings in the same slot with clear error messages
+- **Full Period Operations**: Plant removal affects entire growing periods, not just current week
+- **Confirmation Dialogs**: Detailed information shown before removing plantings (week range, plant name)

-The application helps to design the planting in terms of locations (what is planted and where) and the timing (when is something planted and what plants follow each other at the same location).
+## Data Management and File Operationsons (what is planted and where) and the timing (when is something planted and what plants follow each other at the same location).

 ## Application Overview